50 years ago today

 WILLIAMSTOWN -- Two more incumbents filed nomination papers Friday to run for town office.
 Sheila Spear of 81 Moorland St. will seek another three-year term on the Mt.
 Greylock Regional High School Committee.
 Jurgen Thomas of 20 McCauley Lane will seek a two-year term as library trustee.
 Both are currently unopposed.

-NORTH ADAMS -- Thomas Manuel of 154 Corinth St., formerly of the law firm of Manuel & Manuel, has joined the law firm of Freedman, DeRosa & Rondeau, 85 Main St. Mr. Manuel graduated from Boston University and went on to obtain a law degree from
+NORTH ADAMS -- Thomas Manuel of 154 Corinth St., formerly of the law firm of Manuel & Manuel, has joined the law firm of Freedman, DeRosa & Rondeau, 85 Main St. Mr. Manuel graduated from Boston University and went on to obtain a law degree from Boston University Law School.
+He has been practicing law in northern Berkshire for the past 23 years.

 10 years ago today